-Showing correct arm alignment

-Care should be used in transporting and placing the machine, watch that the door arm is not twisted or bent.
+Showing 🚫 misaligned arms on corner Showing correct arm alignment Shown on a double rack machine Care should be used in transporting and placing the machine, watch that the door arm is not twisted or bent.
 When dish tables are attached, watch that they do not bind and bend the door guides by lifting against the machine.
 This will cause binding of the guide on the door.
 When one door is standing above the top of the hood while the other door is resting down on the hood, this is caused by a door arm that is bent-hold one door arm handle down while lifting the handle of the other to align the arm handles.
 Use enough lifting force to bend the arm back into the correct position.

-FINAL INSTALLATION CHECK LIST

-- 1 Check to be sure power is disconnected at the breaker and the control box is switched OFF. - 2 The master switch is located on the back of the control box for all Top Mount machines, under the control box on Front Mount machines.
-Open door and remove all packaging, save all instructions for future reference. - 3 Remove the white protective film from doors, front panel, and control box. - 4 Check dishtable placement, correct any binding or pinching caused to the dishmachine door guides by dishtables during installation. - 5 Turn on water supply.
+FINAL INSTALLATION CHECK LIST Check to be sure power is disconnected at the circuit breaker(s) and the control box is switched OFF.
+The master switches are located on the back of the control box for all Top Mount machines, under the control box on Front Mount machines.
+Open door and remove all packaging, save all instructions for future reference.
+3 Remove the white protective film from doors, front panel, and control box.
+4 Check dishtable placement, correct any binding or pinching caused to the dishmachine door guides by dishtables during installation.
+5 Turn on water supply.
 Check for leaks.
 Tighten connections if needed.
+6 TO OPERATE- turn on the main power circuit breaker(s) and switch the dishmachine master switches to ON position.
+Remove spray arms and manually fill the machine with water using the fill switch (labeled FILL).
+This switch is located on the front of the control box.
+Run one complete cycle by closing the doors (optional auto/start machine only) or pushing the start switch (labeled START).
+This is the flush cycle, which removes installation debris from wash tank and pump.